Introduction

 - Air-Drying Clothes

-- Air-drying synthetic fabrics can significantly reduce static build-up, as it eliminates the friction caused by tumbling in the dryer.
+- Air-drying synthetic fabrics can significantly reduce static build-up by avoiding the friction from tumbling in the dryer.

 - Hang clothes on a drying rack or clothesline to dry naturally.